MohitVellore/MohitVellore/README.md

 - Ensemble Methods: Utilised to enhance the robustness of the Probability of Default (PD) predictions, combining multiple models to mitigate the risk of individual model biases and improve overall performance.

 ### [UFC Fight Forecast: Predicting Winners, Methods, and Rounds](https://github.com/MohitVellore/UFC-Fight-Forecast-Predicting-Winners-Methods-and-Rounds-.git) - Ongoing
 The UFC Fight Predictor project aims to analyse UFC fight statistics and video footage to make better informed decisions for matches and betting predictions.
 The predictions will include the fight winner, method of victory, round, and real-time analysis during fights.
 This project will be developed through several iterations, each adding more functionality and improving accuracy.
+Key activities include:
+- Implement web scraping scripts to collect and preprocess data on fighters involved in upcoming UFC bouts.
+- Develop machine learning models to predict fight outcomes, including the winner, method of victory, and round.
+- Integrate computer vision techniques to analyze fight footage for deriving custom statistics, focusing initially on boxing, then expanding to clinch, submissions, and real-time fight analysis.
+- Enhance predictions with real-time data visualization and advanced combo analysis.

 **In collaboration with Lewis Newnham**
-#### Iterations:
-- **Iteration 1:** Web scraping and initial prediction
-- **Iteration 2:** Method and round prediction
-- **Iteration 3:** Accumulator style prediction
-- **Iteration 4:** Computer vision for boxing analysis
-- **Iteration 5:** Computer vision for clinch and submissions
-- **Iteration 6:** Comprehensive computer vision analysis
-- **Iteration 7:** Advanced computer vision and live data visualization

 ## Experience
 ### [Technical Research Paper - “Mathematical Modelling of the Peloton”](https://github.com/MohitVellore/Technical-Research-Paper-/tree/main)